cimm/orb/README.md

     ./orbifier gmail -p /usb/tty.usbmodem441 -a example@gmail.com -s 12345

 Important: the password will be visible in your shell history, know what you are doing!

+### Nodeci

+Build passed or broken status from your Nodeci CI monitor:

+    ./orbifier nodeci -p /usb/tty.modem441 -m http://localhost:1234

+The monitor parameter accepts a URL for the build monitor location.